andy-yuryev/Web-Quiz-Engine/README.md

 # Web Quiz Engine

-A simple engine for creating and solving quizzes through HTTP API.
+A simple engine for creating and solving quizzes through REST API.

+It's my implementation of JetBrains Academy project - https://hyperskill.org/projects/91?goal=7.

 It uses an embedded H2 database to store all data in the file system.